spack/spack/lib/spack/docs/packaging_guide.rst

   spack will run ``patch -p2``, and so on.

 A lot of people are confused by level, so here's a primer.
-If you look in your patch file, you'll see something like this:
+If you look in your patch file, you may see something like this:

 .. code-block:: diff